Nikon D7200 vs Panasonic FZ2000

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic FZ2000 Manual.
+Further information on the features and operation of the D7200 and FZ2000 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7200 and the Panasonic FZ2000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.